dtsivkovski/braille-reader-game/README.md

 # Braille Game

-An interactive educational game built with Angular to help users practice basic math operations.
-Currently features a basic math game module with more features planned for future releases.
-The goal of the game is to be as minimal as possible to focus on accessiblity and ease of use with a screen reader and/or connected braille display.
+An interactive educational game built with Angular to help users learn and practice various STEM skills.
+The goal of the website and included games is to be as minimal as possible to focus on accessiblity and ease of use with a screen reader and/or connected braille display.

 ## Features